 This is a roundup of all the breaking news in the Las Vegas valley for August 11, 2017.

-Las Vegas police identified 27-year-old Willie Jackson as a suspect in the Aug.
-10 stabbing of a woman in the 1500 block of East Karen Avenue.
-On Aug.
-11, detectives with the LVMPD Technical and Surveillance Section, Sexual Assault Section, and the Criminal Apprehension Team located Jackson and took him into custody.
+Las Vegas police identified 27-year-old Willie Jackson as a suspect in the August 10th stabbing of a woman in the 1500 block of East Karen Avenue.
+On August 11, 2017 detectives with the LVMPD Technical and Surveillance Section, Sexual Assault Section, and the Criminal Apprehension Team located Jackson and took him into custody.
 Willie Jackson is currently in the process of being booked into the Clark County Detention Center for one count of attempted murder with a deadly weapon.
-READ MORE.

 Mohave County Sheriff's Waterways deputies are investigating the death of a California man Thursday at Lake Havasu as a possible drowning.
 READ MORE.